 Unless you purchase an expensive riding lawn mower, cutting your grass can be a tedious job.
 Whether you mow grass in the spring when it’s wet or deal with summer heat, lawn mowing is a factor when planning your weekend.

-Lawn mowing, though, is an important step in natural lawn care.
+Lawn mowing, though, is an essential step in natural lawn care.
 It is easier when you do not use step-program lawn fertilizers.

-It is imperative to cut your lawn at 3 – 3 1/2 inches for most grass types.
+For most grass types, it is imperative to cut your lawn at 3 – 3 1/2 inches.

 Reasons for mowing a lawn higher:

-Mowing the lawn too short stunts root growth and the grass loses the ability to withstand drought during the heat of the summer.
+Mowing the lawn too short stunts root growth, and the grass loses its ability to withstand drought during the summer heat.

-Natural lawn care is dependent on the height of your grass and how frequently you mow.
-Different grasses have different height requirements but regardless of whether it’s cool or warm-season turf the rule of thumb is the most you cut off a blade of grass at any one time is 1/3 of the blade length.
+Natural lawn care depends on the height of your grass and how frequently you mow.
+Different grasses have different height requirements, but regardless of whether it’s cool or warm-season turf, the rule of thumb is the most you cut off a blade of grass at any one time is 1/3 of the blade length.

 It can get tricky in the spring with all the rain.
-If you get behind schedule, which is easy to do, just raise the blades until you reach the 1/3 inch rule and then mow again in a few days until you get back to the desired height.
+If you get behind schedule, which is easy, raise the blades until you reach the 1/3 inch rule and then mow again in a few days until you get back to the desired height.

 Of course, you don’t want the clippings to clump up on the lawn so rake up or blow any heavy areas of clippings.
 A lot of commercial mowing companies cut the lawn more than once, mulching any heavy clippings.
 Make sure your lawn mowing service does this to avoid any dead grass spots.
 Mulching mowers definitely need a clean deck with the same mowing habits we discussed above.